 The Sunnah of Mouth and Teeth Cleaning (Miswak)

-Prophet Muhammad (peace be upon him) said:
+The Prophet Muhammad (peace and blessings be upon him) said:

 لَوْلاَ أَنْ أَشُقَّ عَلَى أُمَّتِي لَأَمَرْتُهُمْ بِالسِّوَاكِ عِنْدَ كُلِّ صَلاَةٍ

-“If I did not hesitate that I would give my fellow Muslims difficulties, I would order them to use miswak, a teeth cleaning twig, at the beginning of each prayer.”
+“If I did not hesitate that I would give my fellow Muslims difficulties, I would order them to use miswak, a teeth cleaning twig, at the beginning of each Prayer.”

 Bukhari, Friday 8